AidySun/deep_learning/README.md

   ```

   2. Drop-out
+    - Should be used when the NN has overfitting issue.
     - With dropout, the neurons become less sensitive to the activation.
 This would prevent overfitting (high variance).
     - Intuition: cannot rely on any one feature, so have to spread out weights (shrink weights).
     - Dropout should be used ONLY in training, not testing.